Rasyaa21/journal-api/README.md

 9. Open in the browser by typing your ip address<br>
 10. Finish<br>

+Note:
-Note: This setup is for local development.
+  - This setup is for local development.
 Ensure you have the necessary software (PHP, Composer, Laravel) installed on your machine.
+  - You can see the documentation in (your ip address)/api/documentation